afzal0/emergency-health-services-dataset/documentation/MINIMAL_DATASET_METADATA.md

-# Minimal Dataset for Emergency Health Services Accessibility Study
+# Minimal Dataset for Spatial Disparities in Emergency Service Accessibility Study

 ## Overview
-This minimal dataset contains all essential data necessary to reproduce the findings presented in "Emergency Services Accessibility Analysis for Melbourne, Victoria".
-The dataset includes primary data, processed outputs, analysis scripts, and comprehensive documentation.
+This minimal dataset contains all essential data necessary to reproduce the findings presented in "Spatial Disparities in Emergency Service Accessibility for Vulnerable Populations in Melbourne: A Voronoi Tessellation Study" by Khan et al. The dataset includes primary data, processed outputs, analysis scripts, and comprehensive documentation.

 ## Dataset Components